sprinfall/webcc/doc/SoapServerTutorial.md

 Registering multiple services to a server is allowed, but the URL must be unique for each service.

-To invoke the `add` operation of the calculator service, the client HTTP request will be:
+To invoke the `add` operation of the calculator service, an example of the client HTTP request would be:
 ```
 POST /calculator HTTP/1.1
 Content-Type: text/xml; charset=utf-8